morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review: See https://github.com/morrownr/USB-WiFi/issues/534 for information.

-Overall: This adapter appears to meet the criteria in that it is single-state (no windows driver onboard) and single-function (no bluetooth).
+Overall: This adapter appears to meet the policy criteria in that it is single-state (no windows driver onboard) and single-function (no bluetooth).
 For now, users will need to use one of the two methods outlined above for the adapter to work.
 Once using kernel 6.14 or later, there is no need to use the methods above as the adapter will be plug and play.
-This appears to be a good adapter to use with Linux so I am making an exception to include this TP-Link adapter here in The Plug and Play List.
+This appears to be a good adapter to use with Linux so I am making an exception to policy to include this TP-Link adapter here in The Plug and Play List.
 Users in various parts of the world do not have access to a wide variety of brands and I have seen reports where TP-Link is often available when other brands are not.
 This adapter will be here on a probationary period.
 Please report any problems.

 -----